 Agricultural Hand Signals

 These hand signals were developed to provide an easy means of communication, particularly in the interest of safety.
 Often times a farmer may only have the use of one arm.
 All but one of the hand signals require only one arm.
 For this reason, the standardized hand signals are very effective if one arm is incapacitated by machinery or used for grasping.
 Hand signals can save time and prevent mistakes.
 Use hand signals and teach them to others.
 Help make farming a safer occupation.
+You may also view videos on the Use of Hand Signals in Production Agriculture.

 Figure 1 - THIS FAR TO GO.
 Place palms at ear level facing head and move laterally inward to indicate remaining distance to go.